 Overview

-Cooking tougher cuts of meat slowly at low temperatures transforms the connective tissue between overworked muscle groups into gelatin — for a melt-in-the-mouth texture and an amazing, meaty depth of flavour.
-This Pulled Pork recipe is the perfect demonstration of how Low & Slow cooking works, and it's almost impossible to get wrong!
+Cooking tougher cuts of meat slowly at low temperatures transforms the connective tissue into gelatin, resulting in a melt-in-the-mouth texture and an amazing, meaty depth of flavour.
+This recipe is the perfect demonstration of how low & slow cooking works, and it's almost impossible to get wrong!

 Set up your EGG for indirect cooking using the ConvEGGtor and Stainless Steel Grid, and light it.
-You're aiming for a temperature of 110˚C. Add in your EGG Genius if using and set the pit temp at 110˚C.
+Your target temperature is 110˚C.

-When you're ready to start cooking, drain the water from the Woodchips, remove the ConvEGGtor and sprinkle the Woodchips in a large circle on the charcoal.
+When you're ready to start cooking, drain the water from the woodchips, remove the ConvEGGtor and sprinkle the chips in a large circle on the charcoal.

 Pat the shoulder dry of any moisture